kwiss/test/fullstack_1/level1/README.md

 }
 ```

-Given the current value of an objective, calculate its current progression in percent.
+We are only working on start and target.

+For each objective, its current_progress is calulated in percent thanks to the value of the associated `record` object.